text-gen/text-gen.com/_notes/1- Getting Started/4- Text Generator Features.md

 - **Robust Template Creation**: Accelerate your workflow with customizable [[00 Introduction To Templates]], turning repetitive note-taking into a more streamlined and efficient process.

-- **Community Template Exchange ([[Share a New Template Package|Community Templates]]):** Connect with other users by sharing and exploring new templates, leveraging the collective intelligence to explore the boundaries of Generative AI within note-taking.
+- **Community Template Exchange ([[04 Sharing and Publishing|Community Templates]]):** Connect with other users by sharing and exploring new templates, leveraging the collective intelligence to explore the boundaries of Generative AI within note-taking.

 - **Integration with Multiple Language Models**: Whether you’re using `gpt3.5`, `gpt4`, `gpt-3.5-instruct`, `claude`, `bard`, or `llama`, this plugin supports an array of language models, giving you unparalleled flexibility in text generation.